Openhab-Nodes/website/content/en/developer/addons.md

 tags = []
 +++

-Developing an Addon for openHAB X is not complicated.
+Developing an Addon for OHX is not complicated.
-Programming libraries are provided for Rust, C++, Java and NodeJS.
+Software development kits (SDK) are provided for Rust, C++, Java and NodeJS.

 This chapter sheds some light on what addons actually are and introduces into addon development.
-It starts with how to setup your development environment and refers to the various *template* repositories that allow you to easily clone example code.
+It starts with how to setup your development environment and continues with introducing concepts and APIs.
+Various *template* projects allow you to easily clone a scaffolded Addon and add your device or service support in a breeze.

-This text assumes that you know how to open and operate a terminal, because for brevity reasons only command line instructions are given.
+This text assumes that you know how to open and operate a terminal.
+For brevity reasons only command line instructions are given.

 ## Home Automation Framework n+1

 There are a few other open source Home Automation software frameworks out there.
+Some are of good quality, some are more like meh in terms of reliability, performance, security or restrictions on how to extend the software.

-Most of them don't meet the high stability and performance standards of OHX, still developing an Addon for OHX shouldn't feel like developing for the n+1 framework.
+Developing an Addon for OHX shouldn't feel like developing for the n+1 framework.

-An idiomatic OHX Addon follows standards whenever possible and runs as an autonomous process, making it hopefully easy to integrate it with other frameworks if necessary.
+An idiomatic OHX Addon follows standards whenever possible and runs as an autonomous process, making it easy to integrate it with other frameworks.

 {{< colpic ratio="50" left="mx-2" right="mx-2" >}}